Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Review Response Best Practices

-Respond to every review, positive and negative, within 24 hours when possible.
-Responses show future customers that you value feedback and engage with your community.
-For negative reviews, address concerns professionally, offer to resolve issues offline and demonstrate commitment to customer satisfaction.
+Respond to every review, positive and negative, within 24 hours when you can.
+Responses show future customers that you value feedback.
+For negative reviews, address concerns professionally, offer to resolve issues offline and show commitment to customer satisfaction.
+Use responses to naturally mention your location and services.
+A reply thanking a customer for visiting your Melbourne showroom adds a relevant signal without looking manipulative.

 Building Reviews Across Multiple Platforms